 - Additional video compositing in commercial software might be required

 The quality of the deepfake output depends on the quality of collected content and the experience of the person who operates the AI software.
-This common production process is part of Vgency's deepfake workshops and awareness building.
 The process is file based with reference files as source and and a deepfake file as result.

 Creating a deepfake as a live video stream in good quality didn't work well so far.
 However, the technology evolves fast.
 Over the last months, we recognized increased activities in the deepfake community to improve the creation of live deepfakes.
 The training part is still required for live deepfakes.
 The main difference is that a live stream replaces the target video file to superimpose the deepfake.